 Well, if it’s an AWS 2-rated cable that you want, you may say “I need 2 gauge battery wire”, and the attendant will understand exactly what you need.
 However, ordering thicker gauge cables is slightly different.
 For instance, if you want to order 2/0 battery cables, you must ask for “2 gauge cable” (0.3648 inches in diameter).
 That indicates you want a gauge thicker than 2 gauge (0.2576-inch diameter).

 Sometimes, when your boat, car or truck battery is “dead”, you may want to use a set of jumper cables to recharge it.
 Auto batteries usually have two metal terminals, one marked with a “-“ (minus) sign, the other has a “+” (plus) sign.
 These signs indicate where you’ll connect your battery wire.

-So, for example, if your truck battery needs charging, when using your jumper truck battery wire, always connect the proper cable to the correct battery terminal.
-In the case above, the battery cable color will guide you to where you must make the connections:
+So, for example, if your truck battery needs charging, when using your jumper battery terminal wires, always connect the proper cable to the correct battery terminal.
+In the case above, the 35mm battery cable color will guide you to where you must make the connections: